Statement of Stockholders' Equity

 Weighted-Average Number of Shares of Common Stock

-Since the earnings occurred throughout the entire year, we need to divide them by the number of shares that were outstanding throughout the entire year.
+Since the earnings occurred throughout the year, we need to divide the amount by the number of shares that were outstanding during that time.
 During the first four months only 600 shares were outstanding, during the next five months 1,500 shares were outstanding, and for the final three months of the year 2,000 shares of common stock were outstanding.
-This situation requires that we come up with an average number of shares of common stock for the year.
+This situation requires that we come up with the weighted-average number of shares of common stock for the year as calculated here:

 As the calculation shows, the weighted-average number of shares of common stock for the year was 1,325.